 B. Table Shapes

-They also make said discussions much more equitable, and possible thanks to there being no clear head of the table.
+They also make said discussions much more equitable and possible thanks to there being no clear head at the table.
 Legend has it that King Arthur created his famous round table when his knights argued about who was most important and deserved the “highest” seating.

 Plus, since each member of the table can make direct eye contact with every other member without leaning out of his or her seat, it’s much easier to have dynamic, exciting conversations, even with a large group of people.
-See how we’ve talked you into a roundish table whether you’re in a small space or a large space?
+See how we’ve talked you into a round table, whether you’re in a small space or a large space?
 We love round tables!

 Source: World Market